estebanarivasv/DS-2020-SeismologyAngular/README.md

 In this repository I have located a copy of the work I've done in Programming this year.
 As the semester goes by, we will be making some code optimizations to the current one.
+The main goal of this subject is to learn how to develop any system with good practices.

 ## ***Task:*** **Diagrams**